 The kitchen was, you guessed it – ugly.
-Almond colored ancient appliances, crappy linoleum floor, mustard yellow walls, and orange-y builder grade oak cabinets.
-Just the kind of place you want to entertain friends and family.
+Almond colored ancient appliances, crappy linoleum floor, mustard yellow walls, and orange-y oak cabinets.
 Painting the walls was a no brainer.
 I got very good at painting without painter’s tape.
 But I also wanted to paint the cabinets.
-One of the places we looked at while house shopping had teal cabinets that I fell in love with (there’s a picture of that kitchen next to all the paint chips above).
-New cabinets are stupid expensive.
-Ours are solid wood, they just needed a face lift.
+One of the homes we looked at while house shopping had teal cabinets that I fell in love with (there’s a picture of that kitchen next to all the paint chips above).
+New cabinets are stupid expensive and were not an option for us.
+And since ours are solid wood, there really was no need for new cabinets.

 This was a fairly inexpensive update.
 We paid for paint, new hardware, and a few small tools to hang the hardware with.
 That’s it.
 Paint is by far the biggest change to a space for the smallest amount of money.
 (We updated our fridge in between the painting of the frames and the doors because that nasty almond piece of crap you see here had to go.)